Die Laune des Raumes

 The Mood of the Room

-woodchip wallpaper, collaboration with collaboration with Sinta Werner
+woodchip wallpaper, collaboration with Sinta Werner

 In the installation ‘The Mood of the Room,’ the woodchip textured wallpaper dissolves off the walls like a skin, causing the room to feel organic and soft.
 The intervention is apparently minimal, yet creates intricate baroque effects.
 This dissipation of space disturbs fixed coordinates and subsequently confuses orientation, causing paradoxical impressions of both security and instability.